captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 - [ ] **Header**

-  - [ ] What is the significance of the "FG" magic string?
   - [ ] What are the version numbers created by different versions of the compiler?
 Does Winamp use these in any way?
-  - [ ] What is the 32 bit "something" after the version number?

 - [ ] **Methods**

   - [ ] Why do we need the `0xff` bitmask when reading the class offset?
   - [ ] What is the second u16?
+  - [ ] Version 21 seems to have zero methods?

 - [ ] **Variables**